 I decided to go to Trang a few days before I left, so beds were already limited.
 I couldn’t get the day I wanted, and the next available day only had an upper bunk in the fan section.
 Not my preferred option but I figured I would take it and provide a review.

-I also was trying to get the first train, but in the end, it doesn’t matter so much as the minivans leave Trang at 11, after the second train.
+I also was trying to get the first train, but in the end, it doesn’t matter so much as the minivans leave Trang after the trains arrive.

 Carriage and seat numbers are clearly marked on each train.